The Missing Cross to Purity

 Carnal men may set up worships,

-who have not the same spirit and power the apostles had.
+who do not have the same spirit and power the apostles had.

 And such lead people into sects and heaps, and lead people out of the spirit,